Morocco Government

 National Holiday Throne Day (accession of King MOHAMMED VI to the throne), 30 July (1999)

-Constitution several previous; latest drafted 17 June 2011, approved by referendum 1 July 2011; note - sources disagree on whether the 2011 referendum was for a new constitution or for reforms to the previous constitution
+Constitution history: several previous; latest drafted 17 June 2011, approved by referendum 1 July 2011; note - sources disagree on whether the 2011 referendum was for a new constitution or for reforms to the previous constitution

 Morocco Capital City Map